memfault/interrupt/_posts/2022-04-20-testing-library.md

 As for the strings: These are limited by size to 32 characters, as this way, I can use static buffers for them, and they do not have to be allocated.

-## Examples of tests
+## Example Test

 I tried to prepare a simple interface for the registration of tests, as I believe that tests should be easy to write.
-(Note: Generally, I don't mind some cost of setting up the library, but I think that adding tests should be easy) To guide the explanation, let's assert we are testing a wending machine:
+I generally do not mind some cost of setting up the library, but I think that adding tests should be easy.

+To guide the explanation, let's assert we are testing a wending machine:

 ```cpp